potatomalik/License-Plate-Recognition-Extraction/README.md

 # License-Plate-Recognition-Extraction
-Recognition - Manually trained model using Yolo-V8 and datasets available on Roboflow
+Recognition - Manually trained model using Yolo-V8 and datasets available on Roboflow.
+Extraction - UK license plates using EasyOCR